doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 The final step.
 Nearly there...

 ## Menu Options
 Launch the game and enter the in-game Options menu.
-Adjust the following:
+>Remember: just like all your modding executables, you must also run **Morrowind.exe** via Mod Organizer 2!

 ### **Prefs**
 - Set difficulty to 0 (Dynamic Difficulty will handle scaling to keep things interesting--unless you want to punish yourself and play at 100 difficulty from the start)